-The core of the collection is strongly focused on Mughal, Ottoman and Persian weapons.
+The core of the collection is strongly focused on Indian Mughal, Ottoman and Persian weapons.
 Swords: Shamshir, Tulwar, Kilij or Pala, Daggers: Khanjar, Katar, Kard, Peshkabz and Chilanum, as well as weapons from the Caucasus and Russia, including the Kinjal.

-Originally, in the collections of Mughal and Ottoman royalty, many of these pieces were dispersed to international museums, dealers and private collections throughout the 19th & 20th centuries.
-Some of these fine antique weapons remaining in private collections continue to surface and change hands as their rarity increases.
+Originally, in the collections of Indian Mughal and Ottoman royalty, many of these pieces were dispersed to international museums, dealers and private collections throughout the 19th & 20th centuries.
+Some of these fine Indian antique weapons remaining in private collections continue to surface and change hands as their rarity increases.

 Elaborate details and designs were chased into the steel blade, rich organic arabesques and gold koftgari work were laid and fused into the blade before being polished and cleaned with citric acid.
 The blades with curved medial ridge, T spine, hollow ground, double-edged curved blades, burnishing all requiring skilled time-consuming work.

-Fine and rare stones notably white or green jades and rock crystal were used as hilts as well as carved elephant and walrus ivory, the latter accepting rich carving and exceptional detail of lotus flowers and leaves.
-Jades and crystal fashioned into elaborate animal or bird handles, high relief carved foliate ornament with Silver repoussé mounts, inlaid with fine precious jewels, typically, green emeralds, red rubies, blue sapphires and diamonds.
+Fine and rare stones notably white or green jades and rock crystal were used as Indian Mughal hilts as well as carved elephant and walrus ivory, the latter accepting rich carving and exceptional detail of lotus flowers and leaves.
+Indian Mughal Jades and crystal fashioned into elaborate animal or bird handles, high relief carved foliate ornament with Silver repoussé mounts, inlaid with fine precious jewels, typically, Indian green emeralds, red rubies, blue sapphires and diamonds.
 Thicker Kundan pure gold inlay was worked into the jade handles bringing opulence and contrast.
-Furthermore, bright colourful enamels were also used on the handles and scabbard mounts.
+Furthermore, bright colourful enamels were also used on the hilts and scabbard mounts.
 Notable enamel production centres were in India -Jaipur, Lucknow, Delhi, and in Persia.
 Other materials for scabbards include leather, velvet, repoussé silver and gold.